 Have a picky eater on your hands?
 Here are 15 ideas to make mealtimes easier.

 Some candy tastes so good kids just want to swallow it—eek!
-That hard shape can block their airway, so it’s best to skip hard candy all together.
+That hard shape can block their airway, so it’s best to skip hard candy altogether.
 For a sweet treat, drizzle chocolate on fruit or cut a peanut butter cup into small pieces.

 Peanuts, almonds, cashews, walnuts and pistachios all have potential to get lodged in a child’s windpipe.
 They are important foods to include early on due to allergy prevention, but instead of serving them whole, chop them up.
 This little chopper ($12) is even fun to use!